dgrcco/Blue-Team/splunk-install-setup.md

 go to https://192.168.163.131:8000/it-IT/manager/launcher/server/settings/settings?action=edit and turn on https.

-go to http://192.168.163.131:8000/it-IT/manager/launcher/forwardreceive and setup the port to receive the data.
+go to http://192.168.163.131:8000/it-IT/manager/launcher/forwardreceive and set the port to receive the data.

 ## Install a set of data to study splunk